audacity/audacity-support/realtime-effects/plugin-suites.md

 A collection of essential effects.
 Contains a **Chorus**, **Compressor**, **De-esser**, **Delay**, **Master**, **Noise Gate**, **Pitch Fix**, **Reverb**, **Rotary**, and two **EQ effects**.

-MuseFX is a free and expanding collection of high quality plug-ins for Audacity, MuseScore 4 and any VST3 compatible host.
+MuseFX is a free and expanding collection of high quality plugins for Audacity, MuseScore 4 and any VST3 compatible host.
 MuseFX brings the tools you need to elevate your mix to a higher level.

 {% embed url="https://www.musehub.com/" %}
 Download Muse hub